fluxcd/source-controller/docs/spec/v1beta2/gitrepositories.md

 This feature is enabled by default.
 It can be disabled by starting the controller with the argument `--feature-gates=OptimizedGitClones=false`.
-Please note that this feature is only active when managed transport for `libgit2` is active.
-Disabling managed transport for `libgit2` automatically disables this feature.

 NB: GitRepository objects configured for SemVer or Commit clones are not affected by this functionality.